Portrait d'artiste : Charles Lonjon, une exploration artistique engagée

 Artist Portrait: Charles Lonjon, a committed artistic exploration

-Influences and Inspirations of a Visionary Artist
+Influences and inspirations of a visionary artist

-The Work of Charles Lonjon: A Reflection on Society and Counter-Culture
+The Work of Charles Lonjon: A Reflection on Society and Counterculture

-Welcome to the Mr Putin club
+Welcome to the club, Mr. Putin.

-George at the Circus , a 23cm x 47cm panel, is part of a fascinating series exploring the iconic world of The Beatles.
-In this panel, Charles Lonjon transposes George Harrison into a surreal and unexpected landscape, offering a unique and imaginative visual interpretation of a musical icon.
+The artwork "George at the Circus ," a panel measuring 23cm x 47cm, is part of a fascinating series exploring the iconic world of the Beatles.
+In this panel, Charles Lonjon transposes George Harrison into a surreal and unexpected landscape, offering a unique and imaginative visual interpretation of a music icon.

 George at the Circus